 The documentation set for this product strives to use bias-free language.
 For the purposes of this documentation set, bias-free is defined as language that does not imply discrimination based on age, disability, gender, racial identity, ethnic identity, sexual orientation, socioeconomic status, and intersectionality.
 Exceptions may be present in the documentation due to language that is hardcoded in the user interfaces of the product software, language used based on RFP documentation, or language that is used by a referenced third-party product.
 Learn more about how Cisco is using Inclusive Language.

-Troubleshooting stack reloads through a system report in the absence of a crash is commonly done on NGWC switching platforms using stackwise technology.
-The current documentation is limited on the uses of a system report and this guide is being written to explain how you can leverage these reports to diagnose problems typically found with stacking issues.
-This guide is particularly geared for the Catalyst 3650/3850 switching architectures running IOS-XE that supports stacking capabilities.
+If you troubleshoot stack reloads through a system report in the absence of a crash is commonly done on NGWC switching platforms you use the stackwise technology.
+The current documentation is limited on the uses of a system report and this guide explains how you can leverage these reports to diagnose problems typically found with stacking issues.
+This guide is particularly focused for the Catalyst 3650/3850 Switch architectures that run Cisco IOS® XE with support stacking capabilities.

 The majority of issues with stackwise technology stem from a communication problem between the members within a stack.
-Any inconsistency of information between the members or loss of connectivity can result in a problem that permeates through the entire stack ultimately leading to a reset with stack manager.
-This document will highlight some of the common types of failures seen with stack-manager reloads, uses of a system report, and relevant CLIs available to diagnose and different types of problems.
+Any inconsistency of information between the members or loss of connectivity can result in a problem that permeates through the entire stack and ultimately leads to a reset with stack manager.
+This document can highlight some of the common types of failures seen with stack-manager reloads, uses of a system report, and relevant CLIs available to diagnose and different types of problems.

 A system-report is a comprehensive report of the member from how it perceives the state of the stack.
-This is not a crashinfo (which will dump out memory for further debugging), but instead, is a report that has logs and debugging information for various services running under IOS-XE that would be useful for development to track the state of that service.
+This is not a crashinfo (which can dump out memory for further debugging), but instead, it is a report that has logs and debugging information for various services that run under Cisco IOS XE that would be useful for development to track the state of that service.
 A system-report can be generated when the switch is reloaded by stack manager, a process crash has occurred, or manually generated by the user during live operation.

-In many cases, there are situations in which a single switch might fail in a stack but the rest of the members may remain intact.
-To gather as information on the state of the stack at the given time, switch_reports were introduced so that remaining members will generate one when it detects that a member has gone down.
-The switch_report will be a local report of how that member perceives the current state of the stack.
+In many cases, there are situations in which a single switch can fail in a stack, but the rest of the members can remain intact.
+To gather as information on the state of the stack at the given time, switch_reports were introduced so that current members can generate one when it detects that a member has gone down.
+The switch_report can be a local report of how that member perceives the current state of the stack.

-Note: These reports are written and compressed so they cannot be printed to the terminal using ‘more’.
-They will need to be transferred off the switch and decompressed to view the log.
+Note: These reports are written and compressed so they cannot be printed to the terminal with more.
+They can need to be transferred off the switch and decompressed to view the log.

-System reports will typically be written in the crashinfo: directory of the member in that stack.
-For instance, if there’s an x-member switch stack, then each switch will have their own crashinfo directory which can be accessible using “dir crashinfo-x” where ‘x’ corresponds to that member within the stack.
+System reports can typically be written in the crashinfo: directory of the member in that stack.
+For instance, if there is an x-member switch stack, then each switch can have their own crashinfo directory which can be accessible with dir crashinfo-x where x corresponds to that member within the stack.

 3850#dir crashinfo-1: